teededung/dolphinder/docs/UNBIND_WALLET_FLOW.md

 - Authenticates user
 - Verifies user has walrus_blob_id
+- **Cleans Walrus metadata from projects:**
+  - Removes `walrusQuiltId` from each project
+  - Removes `quiltPatchId` and `blobId` from project images
+  - Keeps images with `filename` or `localPath` (Supabase storage)
+  - Filters out images that only have Walrus storage
 - Clears `slush_wallet`, `walrus_blob_id` and `blob_object_id` from Supabase
+- Updates `projects` field with cleaned data
 - Returns success/error response

-**Important:** This endpoint only clears database references.
-The blob data remains on Walrus storage permanently.
+**Important:** This endpoint clears database references and Walrus metadata from projects.
+The blob data remains on Walrus storage permanently, but projects will show as "Offchain Only" and images will load from Supabase storage.

 ### 3. Updated ProfileForm